 Examples of Work Performed

-- Plans, organizes and conducts library services and programs in an area of responsibility such as technical services, homebound, adult, or volunteers.
+- Coordinates and executes library services and programs in an area of responsibility such as technical services, homebound, adult, or volunteers.

 - Assists in library technology planning and implementation as it impacts their assigned area.

 - Plans special interest displays, programs, and projects.